enkidevs/curriculum/sql/dql/aggregate-queries/distinct-and-limit.md

 | Caterpie  | 65    |
 | Charizard | 100   |

-If you wanted to return a list of all the *unique* names you would use:
+If you wanted to return a list of all the *unique* names you'd use:

 ```sql
 SELECT DISTINCT name FROM pokemons;